DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 Let's analyse this scenario from a positoin of a civilization receiving the signal, $C_2$.
 As the civilisation listens to a message from dark corners of the universe, it starts wondering.
 Who is the sender?
 What are their intentions?
 What kind of technological level they had achieved by the time the message was sent?
 And finally, what should the people of $C_2$ do about it?

-As we have seen form the previous outcomes, peace is rarely an option.
-If $C_2$ decides to reply and reveal itself, the best-case scenario is for $C_1$ to be either equally strong to engage in fragile deterrence or weaker to be occupied.
-But what if it's already stronger?
+As we have seen form the previous outcomes, [peace is rarely an option](https://i.kym-cdn.com/entries/icons/original/000/018/215/cover8.jpg).
+If $C_2$ decides to reply and reveal itself, its best-case scenario is for $C_1$ to be either equally strong to engage in fragile deterrence or weaker to be occupied.
+But what if it's stronger?
 Or if it will have become stronger when the reply reaches them?
 Is this all a [trap?](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNHBvb3dzYmM1OWRvanllcWlsa2N3cWg1bmc3andhcDFoZXkzcml5YSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/3ornka9rAaKRA2Rkac/giphy.gif) A way to lure other civilizations out of hiding and then consume them?
 The uncertainty is terrifying.

 Let $p$ be the belief probability that $C_1$ is weaker, $q$ be the belief that it's equally strong and $1-p-q$ that it's stronger.
 Based on the results form out previous analyses, the payoffs for $C_2$ would be:
-- $F_2$ in case $C_1$ is weaker
+- $F_2$ in case $C_1$ is weaker, ($C_2$ occupies/consumes/destroys $C_1$)
-- $f_2$ in case $C_1$ is equally strong
+- $f_2$ in case $C_1$ is equally strong (fragile deterrence)
-- $-D_2$ in case $C_1$ is stronger
+- $-D_2$ in case $C_1$ is stronger ($C_2$ gets occupied/consumed/destroyed)

 Putting it all together and using belief probabilities as weights, we get the final payoff for $C_2$ as a function of $p$ and $q$: